Skip to main content

 The command asks for email, password, and agent details, then stores a local scoped runner credential.

-Wendell does not require an OpenAI, OpenRouter, Anthropic, or other LLM provider key to install, register, compile, or run the CLI.
+Wendell does not require an OpenAI, OpenRouter, Anthropic, or other LLM provider key to install, register, create Playbook drafts, or run hosted suites.
+Wendell's hosted service generates suites from reviewed Playbooks.
 Your own agent_command may need provider credentials if your agent uses an LLM.

 Verify the credential: